datameshgroup/fusion/docs/api-reference/data-model.md

 Discounts applied to the basket should be reflected by the `SaleItem` array based on how the Sale System handles discounts:

+* For fuel item discounts:
+  * Set `UnitPrice` to the discounted unit price
+  * Update `ItemAmount` to reflect the discounted amount
+  * Set `Discount` to reflect the discounted amount per item
+  * Set `DiscountReason` to the reason the item was discounted
+  * Ensure `ItemAmount` equals `Quantity` multiplied by `UnitPrice`
-* For discounts applied across the basket or to an individual item:
+* For non-fuel discounts applied across the basket or to an individual item:
-  * Set `UnitPrice` to the original item price
+  * Set `UnitPrice` to the original unit price
   * Update `ItemAmount` to reflect the discounted amount
   * Set `Discount` to reflect the discounted amount per item
   * Set `DiscountReason` to the reason the item was discounted